 Paine infamously struggled with decision referrals and Carey will now be called into action as the most trusted on-field voice against which Pat Cummins and Steve Smith will weigh up their views.

-Carey is more dangerous with the bat than Paine, and he is at the prime cricketing age of 30, where as Paine is past him prime at 36 year old.
+Carey is more dangerous with the bat than Paine, and he is at the prime cricketing age of 30, whereas Paine is past his prime at 36 years old.

 After Australia’s underwhelming Test cricket last year, this is an unexpected change that Joe Root’s men would have found disconcerting.
 England would have undoubtedly targeted Paine, who as an older player has seen more recent rehab time than cricket time.

 England has played 12 Tests this year but they’ve only won four of them and are coming off a losing series in India.
 They’ll be pleased that Ben Stokes who’s capable of match-changing spells with both bat and ball is now raring to go.
 The availability of their talismanic all-rounder adds a competitive edge to their match and certainly adds class and a touch of genius to England’s top 6.